dotto59/finitestate/README.md

 # FiniteState
 FiniteState machine for Arduino
 ## Definition
-This library enables you to implement Finite State Machines (FSM) on Arduino boards.
+This library lets you easily implement Finite State Machines (FSM) over Arduino boards.
 ## Installation
 1) Navigate to the Releases page.
 2) Download the latest release.